CanKarabulut/appcircle-sample-android/README.md

 # Appcircle Sample App for Native (Java/Kotlin) Android Build
 This is a sample2 Android for testing Android App build functionality in Appcircle.
 As a Java project, this repository can be used for Androimd builds...sdfg

-## Using the Appcircle Build Modulessssss
+## Using the Appcircle Build Modulessssssa
 You can find more information about the Appcircle Build Module and how to connect a Git repository in the [Appcircle Documentation](https://docs.appcircle.io/build/).mmssssasss

 ## Contribution